WeCanCodeIT/wcci-columbus-2017-parttime-summer/README.md

 # Attendance Policy

-Class is from 5:30PM-9:30PM Monday-Thursday, with tutoring / study periods Friday 5:30PM-7:00PM.
+Class is from 5:30PM-9:00PM Monday-Thursday, with tutoring / study periods Friday 5:30PM-7:00PM.

 You are required to attend a minimum of 90% of class time to be eligible for graduation.
 Attendance is measured *to the minute*—arriving late or leaving early will negatively impact your attendance.
-Please inform an instructor or TA if extenuating circumstances arise.
+Please inform an instructor if extenuating circumstances arise.

 # Grading Policy